Featured Projects - Preservation

 Email the Project Contact

 Florida torreya (Torreya taxifolia), is North America's most endangered conifer, and its habitat is the steep ravines along the Apalachicola River in north Florida and extending in similar habitat to about 1 mile into southern Georgia.
-Since the 1950s, the species has been threatened by numerous fungi.
-Most trees found in the wild are root sprouts that are just a few feet tall due to stem and needle blights caused by the fungi.

 The FNPS TorreyaKeepers project is focused on working with private landowners to locate and conserve trees on private property.
 This project will expand upon the work that Atlanta Botanical Garden (ABG) is doing on public lands and help to conserve more of the genetic diversity of Florida Torreya.
 In partnership with ABG we collect seeds and cuttings for propagation and genetic safeguarding by ABG in their nursery.
 We developed a brochure to help private landowners identify Florida Torreya and distinguish it from other similar-looking trees.
 We also developed a brochure on best management practices to help private landowners protect the species on their properties.